Masterminds/glide-ppa/README.md

 uid                  Test <test@test.com>
 sub   2048R/92C63808 2016-04-26
 ```
 5. Visit [your OpenPGP keys page](https://launchpad.net/~/+editpgpkeys) and paste the fingerprint into the correspondent field in this page.
-For the give example this would be `EB6E ABC8 39B2 DF55 C031  44D5 FBA1 8466 89E3 7042`.
+For the given example this would be `EB6E ABC8 39B2 DF55 C031  44D5 FBA1 8466 89E3 7042`.
 6. **Launchpad** is going to check the Ubuntu key server for your key and, if successful, send you an encrypted email asking you to confirm the key import.
 7. Check the email account that Launchpad has sent the confirmation email to.
 If your email client supports OpenPGP encryption, it will prompt you for the password you chose for the key when GPG generated it.
 Enter the password, then click the link to confirm that the key is yours. **Launchpad** encrypts the email, using your public key, so that it can be sure that the key is yours.
 If your email software doesn't support OpenPGP encryption (for Thunderbird, try the Enigmail extension), copy the encrypted email's contents, type gpg in your terminal, then paste the email contents into your terminal window, followed by ctrl-D (an EOF character).
 8. Back on the  **Launchpad** website, use the Confirm button and  **Launchpad** will complete the import of your OpenPGP key.
 Then follow the instructions.